-We are a pipe organ service company that builds new and refurbishes existing instruments.
-We also represent Allen Organs for Oregon and Southwest Washington.
+We are a pipe organ company that builds new and refurbishes existing instruments.
+We also represent Allen Organs for Oregon and Western Washington.
 Rose City Organ Builders was incorporated in 2003 and is co-owned by Chris Nordwall and Michael Ruppert.

 Proud sponsors of: